allenzohrabians/Comp322/Lab 3/README.txt

 inconsistencies of the previous weeks and be able to come up with the finished product as soon as possible.

 Thursday (4/23/2020)
 This is my third and final README entry for Lab 3.
-I'm just about finished with the project.
-It took me much longer than expected as it's been a month since the actual due date.
-However, I am confident with my work on this lab and am ready for the challenges that come with
+I just finished the project and have recently added comments to the code.
+This assignment took me a good while to finally complete, considering it has been a month since the actual due date.
+However, I am confident with my work on this lab and am ready for the challenges that come with the remaining four assignments.
+If there's anything that will change for me moving forward, it is making sure to spend more time daily on each of these labs to meet the deadline in a few weeks time with well running finished products.
+My other classes have honestly been heavily prioritized for me in recent weeks as I had some exams to prepare for, but I have also made sure to keep up with the readings for 322 so that I'll be ready for the final coming up shortly.